Not starting graphical mode is a symptom of many issues. Below I describe one of them, which can be summarised as:

 - Ubuntu 20.10 with AMD Ryzen CPU and RADEON GPU does not start graphics mode after installing new hardware.

-But this problem can occur with any Linux distribution, 'cause (at end of this text), isn't related to Linux directly.
+But this problem can occur with any Linux distribution because (at the end of this text), it isn't related to Linux directly.

 CPU Ryzen 9 3900x

 Motherboard AsRock Master X470 SLI/ac